 Bars on payment plans create needless barriers to payment for people who cannot pay an entire fine or fee up front, but some states never allow people to use payment plans.
 Others authorize-but do not require-judges to allow payment plans, leaving some people who cannot afford to pay upfront vulnerable.
 States should mandate that anyone can choose to pay fines and fees on a payment plan if they cannot afford to pay immediately, without incurring any additional fees or interest charges, but only five do so to date.
-Arkansas authorizes-but does not require-judges to allow people to pay fines and fees in installment plans.
-Furthermore, in at least some cases, the state charges additional fees when payment plans are allowed.^{xi}
+Texas requires judges to allow people to pay fines and fees in installment plans, but only upon a judicial finding that they cannot pay immediately.
+Absent that finding, people are not entitled to a payment plan.
+The state received partial credit because Houston allows anyone to request a payment plan.^{xi}

-Recommendation: Arkansas should mandate that anyone can choose to pay fines and fees on a payment plan, without incurring any additional fees or interest charges.
+Recommendation: Texas should mandate that anyone can choose to pay fines and fees on a payment plan, without incurring any additional fees or interest charges.